-There’s a lot of power in becoming a relevant expert, an authority among your clients, which goes beyond just being an expert.
+There’s a lot of power in becoming a relevant expert, an authority among your clients, which goes beyond just being an expert in content marketing services.

 If you’re a licensed or certified professional, your expertise is already implied.
 Your credentials instantly communicate that you’re proficient to some degree to earn that degree, certification, or license.